-This solution provides in-depth guidance on how to manage Google Compute Engine images.
-Images provide the base operating environment for applications that run in Compute Engine, and they are critical to ensuring your application deploys and scales both quickly and reliably.
+This solution provides in-depth guidance on how to manage Compute Engine images.
+Images provide the base operating environment for applications that run in Compute Engine, and they are critical to ensuring your application deploys and scales quickly and reliably.
 You can also use images to archive application versions for disaster recovery or rollback scenarios.

 An image in Compute Engine is a cloud resource that provides a reference to an immutable disk.
 That disk representation is then encapsulated using a few data formats.

 An image is a bundle of the raw bytes used to create a prepopulated hard disk.

 Written on any formatted disk is a partition table that points to one or more